From the West End to Broadway: 15 shows that transferred to America

 Matilda opened at the Shubert Theatre on 11th April 2013, bringing Roald Dahl to American theatres for the first time.
 With music and lyrics by Tim Minchin, the musical won best book at the 2013 Tony Awards.
 Telling the story of a young child with extraordinary telekinetic powers, Matilda ran for over 1,500 performances, closing on 1st January 2017.
 Matilda is currently in the West End at the Cambridge Theatre.

 Flying in from the West End to Broadway, the Mary Poppins umbrella opened even wider in 2006.
 Audiences and critics loved seeing the “practically perfect” Disney film on stage, and it was nominated for seven Tony Awards, including best musical.
 Gavin Lee reprised his performance of Bert on Broadway, with Ashley Brown playing the delightful nanny until Scarlett Strallen assumed the role in 2008.
 Playing over 2,500 performances, the show bowed out of the New Amsterdam Theatre on 3rd March 2013.
-Mary Poppins will come back to the West End in 2019 at the Prince Edward Theatre.
+Mary Poppins is now back in the West End at the Prince Edward Theatre.

 After two years in the West End, Mamma Mia made its Broadway premiere at the Winter Garden Theatre on October 18, 2001.
-Louise Pitre won a Theatre World Award for the best actress in a musical for a debut performance, starring as Donna Sheridan and the show was also nominated for best musical at the 2002 Tony Awards.
+Louise Pitre won a Theatre World Award for best actress in a musical for her debut performance, starring as Donna Sheridan and the show was also nominated for best musical at the 2002 Tony Awards.
 Broadway audiences loved the catchy ABBA songs and the 2008 film adaptation boosted the musical’s popularity.
 Running for just shy of 14 years, it closed on September 12, 2015 after being performed over 5,000 times.